Albert Smidt: Execution

 After being found guilty Smidt was incarcerated in the Wagga Gaol to await his execution.
 The prisoner was regularly visited by the Anglican clergyman, Archdeacon Pownall, during his occupancy of the condemned cell at Wagga.

-After Smidt's trial, in an effort to have Smidt's execution carried out elsewhere, the Wagga Municipal Council sent a letter to the New South Wales Minister of Justice, "pointing out that the public sentiment was shocked by hangings being permitted to take place within the precincts of a small gaol situated in the very heart of the business part of town".
-The Minister's reply stated that "the Government could not see their way to any alteration being made in the arrangments for the execution of the criminal".
+After Smidt's trial, in an effort to have Smidt's execution carried out elsewhere, the Wagga Municipal Council sent a letter to the New South Wales Minister of Justice, "pointing out that the public sentiment was shocked by hangings being permitted to take place within the precincts of a small jail situated in the very heart of the business part of town".
+The Minister's reply stated that "the Government could not see their way to any alteration being made in the arrangements for the execution of the criminal".
 On October 28 the Executive Council met and established November 18 as the date for the sentence of the Court to be carried out.

-The scaffold was constructed in the gaol-yard, thirty yards away from Smidt's cell.
+The scaffold was constructed in the jail-yard, thirty yards away from Smidt's cell.
 The structure was composed of heavy timbers and painted black.
 During the construction, efforts were made to reduce noise as much as possible.
-The timbers were cut to length outside the gaol and "screw nails" were used to secure the joints.
-The hangman, Robert Howard, and his assistant arrived from Sydney a week before the execution and were provided with quarters at the gaol.
-In an effort to conceal the scaffold from houses adjacent to the gaol, a wide canvas screen was placed around two sides of the gaol walls.
+The timbers were cut to length outside the jail and "screw nails" were used to secure the joints.
+The hangman, Robert Howard, and his assistant arrived from Sydney a week before the execution and were provided with quarters at the jail.
+In an effort to conceal the scaffold from houses adjacent to the jail, a wide canvas screen was placed around two sides of the jail walls.

 At a few minutes past nine o'clock on Tuesday morning, 18 November 1890, Alfred Smidt was executed within the walls of the Wagga Gaol.
 On the morning of the execution Smidt was provided with "a good breakfast".
 Archdeacon Pownall was in attendance from an early hour.
 A few minutes before the appointed hour the hangman and his deputy entered the cell, pinioned the prisoner's arms and led him to the scaffold.
 After the last religious rites were performed by Pownall, the white cap was pulled over Smidt's face, the rope was placed around his neck and the noose pulled tight.
 On a signal from the hangman, the bolt was sprung to release the trap.
 Death appeared to be instantaneous, "for hardly a muscle was seen to quiver after the body fell".
 After a quarter of an hour the medical officer in attendance, Dr. Wren, examined Smidt's body and "pronounced life to be extinct".

 At five o'clock in the afternoon the coffin containing Smidt's body was placed in the hearse.
 It was taken to the town cemetery and placed in the prepared hole in unconsecrated ground adjoining the cemetery proper.
 As reported in one of the local newspapers: "A hastily made mound now marks the place of confinement of the relics of one whose presence the world was well rid of, and for whose departure from here at the hangman's hands no one regrets".